 However, we want to get the views of a wide range of organisations and the public in general before we decide whether to go ahead with this idea.

 Government guidance says authorities should only overrule the BBFC if there are "very good local reasons".

-about whether smoking in films should be a classification issue - we were told it shouldn't.
-We don't make it a classification issue unless a film is actively promoting smoking to young people - and we've never seen a film which does that.
+asked them about whether smoking in films should be a classification issue - we were told it shouldn't.
+We don't make it a classification issue unless a film is actively promoting smoking to young people - and we've never seen a film which

 Excessive smoking in a film may be flagged up in its consumer advice, or the extended classification information on the BBFC website, said Ms Clark.